greenelab/czi-seed-rfa/manuscript.md

 naturally account for measurement-specific technical variation [@5Cj8i4Xu] and its prior distributions for different feature quantifications or spatial information.
-For non-linear needs, neural networks with multiple layers, provide a complementary path to low-dimensional representations [@5CsWRjfp] (PI Greene) that model these diverse features of HCA data.
+For non-linear needs, neural networks with multiple layers provide a complementary path to low-dimensional representations [@5CsWRjfp] (PI Greene) that model these diverse features of HCA data.
 We will make use of substantial progress that has already been made in both linear and non-linear techniques (e.g.,